inquisitivefrog/argocd/README.md

 # argocd
-Example usage of ArgoCD management of Kubernetes Applications deployed to AWS EKS
+ArgoCD management of Kubernetes Applications deployed to AWS EKS